On some free algebras of orthogonal modular forms II: Free algebras of modular forms

 We now show that all reflections associated to vectors of types $r$ and $u$ are contained in $\Gamma_0$.
 If there is a vector $r$ such that $\sigma_r\not\in \Gamma_0$, then $\chi_4(\sigma_r)\neq 1$ or $\chi_5(\sigma_r)\neq 1$.
 It follows that $\Grit(\eta^{12}\phi_{0,1})$ or $\Grit(\eta^{6}\phi_{-1,\frac{1}{2}})$ vanishes on $\cD_r$.
 Thus the quotient of $\Grit(\eta^{12}\phi_{0,1})$ or $\Grit(\eta^{6}\phi_{-1,\frac{1}{2}})$ by $\Phi_{12,A_1(2)}$ is holomorphic, which leads to a contradiction.
 Therefore all reflections associated to vectors of type $r$ are contained in $\Gamma_0$.
 Similarly, we prove that all reflections associated to vectors of type $u$ are contained in $\Gamma_0$.

-From the above, we see that $\Borch(\phi^{(1)}_{0,2})\Phi_{12, A_1(2)}$ is a modular form (with a character) of weight 21 on $\Gamma_0$ and it vanishes precisely on all mirrors of reflections in $\Gamma_0$.
-By comparing the weight and the divisor, we assert that this modular form equals the Jacobian of the four additive lifts up to a constant.
+From the above, we see that $\Borch(\phi^{(1)}_{0,2})\Phi_{12, A_1(2)}$ is a modular form (with a character) of weight 21 on $\Gamma_0$ whose divisor is a sum of some mirrors of reflections in $\Gamma_0$ with multiplicity one.
+Recall that the Jacobian of generators vanishes exactly on all mirrors of reflections in $\Gamma_0$.
+By comparing the weight and the divisor, we assert that this modular form equals the Jacobian of the four additive lifts up to a constant multiple.
 We then conclude from Theorem \ref{th:converseJacobian} that the graded algebra $M_*(\Gamma_0)$ is freely generated by the four additive lifts.
 Moreover, $\Gamma_0$ is generated by all reflections whose mirrors are contained in the divisor of the Jacobian.
 This implies that $\Gamma_0$ coincides with $\Gamma_{2,4'}(A_1(2))$.